 The meetings of the CES Dissertation Workshop offer graduate students at Harvard a collegial and stimulating environment in which to present their current research to peers and faculty interested broadly in the study of Europe.
 It is a student-run, student-centered project.
 Graduate students and faculty are encouraged to attend.
 Papers will be pre-circulated on the e-mail list.
 Refreshments will be served.
 Students attending the workshop will be entitled to dine for free at CES’s in-house, delicious Friday lunch.
-All meetings will be held on Fridays, 2-4 pm in the Goldman Room at the Center for European Studies (Busch Hall, 27 Kirkland Street).
+For location details and times, please consult the CES events calendar.

 - September 23: Elizabeth Cross (History): "The Pen and the Sword: Visions of Revanche and the Problem of Company Governance in the French Indian Ocean"

 - October 7: Tomasz Blusiewicz (History): “Überseehafen Rostock: East Germany’s Window to the World under Stasi Watch, 1961-1989”